Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 He stressed the importance of the uniformity of “people seeing the exact same thing, people being comfortable with what they’re doing versus there being a different process, depending on which HR manager is handling the onboarding.”

-When you are thinking about what is going to automate your processes best, I’d recommend Gusto for people with a fairly standard workflow.
+When you are thinking about what is going to automate your processes best, we’d recommend Gusto for people with a fairly standard workflow.
 It’s great for small businesses that just need to check all the boxes and make sure the checks go out on time.

 GoCo is going to let you build and automate a lot more, but it needs more setup on your end.
 If you can get by with a simple checklist, Gusto and BambooHR are probably enough to give you an onboarding experience that largely runs on autopilot.

-Trainual and Lessonly are incredible for automating training processes–but you are going to need HR software like the other three options in order to automate an employee’s transition to payroll, benefits, and so on.
+Trainual and Lessonly by Seismic are incredible for automating training processes–but you are going to need HR software like the other three options in order to automate an employee’s transition to payroll, benefits, and so on.

 HR integrations will be important if you go this route, especially if you are hiring a lot of people.
-Both Trainual and Lessonly have pre-built integrations with popular HR software that will allow you to automate your processes and avoid manual entry.
+Both Trainual and Lessonly by Seismic have pre-built integrations with popular HR software that will allow you to automate your processes and avoid manual entry.

 Start Employees Off On the Right Foot